EthanJWright/foundryvtt-importer/README.md

 ### Adding a parser

-The current parser is the wtcTextBlock parser, which attempts to convert blocks of text that resemble a Wizards of the Coast Monster Block into the discrete actor elements.
+The current parsers are wtcTextBlock parsers, which attempt to convert blocks of text that resemble a Wizards of the Coast Monster Block into the discrete actor elements.